fjfnaranjo/RogueDM/docs/pages/collaborators/application-design/main-concepts.md

 This input events will always be represented as a text command and from now on we will call them just "commands".

-Interaction of this commandss and the application components is handled by the
+Interaction of this commands and the application components is handled by the
 \ref roguedm::CommandHandlerInterface.
-The commands will be propagated to the application components by the current stage (seen later in
+The commands will be propagated to the application components by the \ref roguedm::Application class.
-\ref program-execution).
 This propagation is a simple broadcast from all producers to all consumers.

 We are not using an explicit bus implementation here, but we will call this command propagation mechanishm "shared command bus" anyway.